Coming soon

 Most merchants are naturally suspicious of anything coming between them and their consumers.
 Their biggest fear is that a VSV consumer offering will put their customers at risk of being stolen by other merchants.
 These suspicions can lead to objections that end a VSV’s consumer effort before it can even get started.

-To overcome these objections, a VSV needs to make a case for why their consumer app can actually be highly valuable for everyone involved.
-We’ve found a few key talking points can diffuse the tension around the potential threat of a consumer VSV app:
+In general, to overcome these objections, a VSV needs to make the case for why a VSV consumer app can actually be highly valuable for everyone involved.
+We’ve found a few key talking points can help diffuse the tension around the potential threat of a consumer VSV app:

-- A consumer app is a win-win model.
-VSVs can tell their merchants that the platform only wins when they do via a revenue share model.
-“We only get paid when you do, so we want you to make as much money as possible,” is an argument everyone likes.
+• A consumer app is a win-win model.
+VSVs can tell their merchants that the platform only makes money when they do via a revenue share model.
+“We only get paid when you do, so we want you making as much money as possible” is an argument everyone likes.

 Assuming you can get all necessary parties interested, the best place to start is with an app targeted towards individual needs.

-It is notoriously difficult to break through the noise and capture a consumer’s attention.
-Even something as simple as getting a consumer to download an app, or fill out a registration form, is challenging.
-To build this product, you have to execute at the highest level—individuals are besieged by companies trying to get their time, so creating an interface that works is crucial.
+It is notoriously difficult to break through and capture a consumer’s attention.
+Even something as simple as getting a consumer to download an app or fill out a registration form is challenging.
+To build this product you have to execute at the highest level—individuals are besieged by companies trying to get their time, so creating an interface that works is crucial.

 So where should a VSV begin to build a magical experience?

-Consumers want to interact with the VSV’s merchants!
+Start with what you’ve got!
+Consumers want to interact with the VSV’s merchants.
 You can use that point of engagement to build a consumer experience.

 Focus on High Utility